Please Note: Google Chrome, Firefox & some other search engines are not suitable-Please use “Internet Explorer” & Google.

 The superb SS Rotterdam was one of the most successful passenger ships of all time, with her career spanning a good forty years, but sadly she was sold in 1997 to Premier Cruises by Carnival, as Carnival felt that this ship no longer suited the “Carnival image and style”, even though she was not even their ship, but a Holland America Line ship.
 But tragically, they did have some control of ship design, etc. As soon as the news came out, HAL passengers by the thousands sent protests to Carnival and HAL, but take note, Carnival does not listen to passengers, for unless you are paying a deposit for your next cruise, you are a nobody, for only your hard earned money counts!

-renamed the Rembrandt, which was a good alternative and she commenced sailing
+which was a good alternative and she commenced sailing around

 But then suddenly, on September 13, 2000, the

-Dutch organisation obtained her to have restored to become a hotel, function
+eventually a Dutch organisation obtained her to have restored to become a

 The completely restored SS Rotterdam is seen arriving home on August 4, 2008